fuyediao/powerpoint-workbench/README.md

 **Built with ❤️ and ☕**

-Powered by Google Gemini AI
+Powered by Google Gemini AI and Cursor

 </div>